day8/re-frame/README.md

 ### 3rd Domino - Effect Handling

 The descriptions of `effects` are realised (actioned).
-This is where the mutation happens.
+This is where mutations happens.

 Now, to a functional programmer, `effects` are scary in a [xenomorph kind of way](https://www.google.com.au/search?q=xenomorph).
 Nothing messes with functional purity quite like the need for side effects.
-But, on the other hand, `effects` are equally marvelous because they move the app forward.
+On the other hand, `effects` are marvelous because they move the app forward.
 Without them, an app stays stuck in one state forever, never achieving anything.